L&D employees using an LMS integration

 High potential programs are a way of engaging senior leaders in teaching and mentoring high-performing employees.
 They also act as role models for participants.

-These interactions ensure high potential employees receive optimum exposure to mentoring and promotional opportunities with the organization.
+These interactions ensure high potential employees receive optimum exposure to mentoring and promotional opportunities within the organization.
 It also exposes executives to candidates within the organization who are deserving and highly qualified for top job openings.

 Getting executives involved is critical to nurturing a high potential employee's development.